 In the neighborhood, prune any plant, bush or tree that might hinder one from accessing the windows of their house.
 You’ll also want to make sure that there is enough room for the installers to put their tools and equipment adjacent to the windows.
 This encourages efficiency because the installers do their work in a less congested environment and reduces the overall time taken.

-Protect Your Flooring and Furniture
+Protect Floors and Furniture During Window Installation

 If the rooms contain carpets where windows are being installed it is wise to use the painter’s tape to stick the edges of the drop cloths on the floors to avoid them from moving when the windows are being installed.

-Secure Your Pets and Children
+Keep Pets and Children Safe During Installation

 Some precautions have to be taken as the window installation process might be dangerous, particularly when young children and pets are present.
 It is an unfortunate possibility that the installers will be moving around heavy tools, glass, or construction materials, which can be a danger to the pet’s prying eyes or children.